 As a Mediterranean Island, wine production has been a significant part of Menorcan history.
 Records show that wine was being produced as far back as the 13th century, and in 1231 King James I was presented with a bottle of Menorcan wine by the Moors that were occupying the island at that time.

 Wine production saw a particular period of growth in the 18th century when British ships would stock up with wine from the Port of Mahon during the British occupation of Menorca.
 Unfortunately, in the 19th century, a disease spread across the island attacking the vines and consequently wiping out the entire industry for many years.

 It is only in the last 25 years that commercial wine production has once again picked up in Menorca, and in 2002 local wines were awarded the quality ensured geographical denomination of ‘Vi de la Terra Illa de Menorca’.

 Not too dissimilar to the 18th-century influx of Brits snatching up all of the wine in sight, Menorca is still a great holiday destination for wine lovers.
 Whether you’re sunbathing by a hotel pool, sitting in the evening sun at a bar on Mahon harbour, or enjoying dinner in one of the island’s beautiful wineries, any trip to Menorca would be incomplete without trying a glass… or ten!

 Bodegas Binifadet is a beautiful winery in Sant Lluis on the East of the Island.
 Here you can enjoy some local cuisine and wine on the enchanting terrace, watching over the vines as the sun sets.

-The food menu is carefully designed so that all of the dishes either complement the wine, especially the local cheeses and meats, or is cooked using the wine, such as the Chardonnay sauce, wine-jams and wine-based ice-creams.
+The food menu is carefully designed so that all of the dishes either complement the wine, especially the local cheeses and meats, or are cooked using the wine, such as the Chardonnay sauce, wine-jams, and wine-based ice creams.